Reliability in Azure Virtual Machines

 Configure availability zone support

-This section explains how to configure availability zone support for your virtual machine instance.
+This section explains how to configure availability zone support for your VM instance.

 Note